-Death is inevitable. we need to understand and be comfortable with the idea and its concept.
+Death is inevitable.
+We need to understand and be comfortable with the idea and its concept.
 Fearing it only limits our ability to make the most of the life we have.
-In my twenties, the thought of death scared me half to death.
+In my twenties, death scared me half to death.
 Now spirituality is the closest belief system I know that allows me to understand the concepts of life and death perfectly.

 In effect, we’re all spiritual beings living a spiritual experience whether we believe we are or not.
 Death is part of that same experience.